Mustacheeee/prework/README.md

-# Prework - prework_ios101
+# Prework - *prework_ios101*

-Submitted by: Yixin Zhao
+Submitted by: **Yixin Zhao**

-prework_ios101 is an app that change the background color randomly when user click the button "Change"
+*prework_ios101* is an app that change the background color randomly when user click the button "Change"

-Time spent: 0.3 hours spent in total
+Time spent: 1 hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [√] Users are see a screen with three labels and a button
+- [x] Users are see a screen with three labels and a button
-- [√] Tapping the button changes the screen color to a random color
+- [x] Tapping the button changes the screen color to a random color

 ## App Brainstorming (Step 4)